Devi27-create/Prism-Insurance/README.md

 **2. Short Description/ Purpose**
 Example:
-Prism Insurance Dashboard is a visually engaging and analytical Power BI report designed to help users explore how many indiviuals on the basis of there gender have taken policies.
-Here the different kind of policy types can also be seen such as Travel, Health, Auto, Life, and Home.
-The dashboard focuses on highlighting Claim Status of Settled, Pending, and Rejected. with this it also plays a great role in showing the Active and Inactive policies.
+The Prism Insurance Dashboard is an engaging and analytical Power BI report designed to help users explore the number of individuals who have taken out policies based on their gender.
+The dashboard provides insights into various types of policies, including Travel, Health, Auto, Life, and Home.
+Additionally, it highlights the Claim Status, which categorizes claims as Settled, Pending, or Rejected.
+Furthermore, it effectively displays the count of Active and Inactive policies.

 **3. Tech Stack**
 Example: